Transportation in Mexico City: Rail transit

-Metro
+Mexico City Metro

-Mexico City is served by a 225.9 km metro system operated by Sistema de Transporte Colectivo, which is the largest in Latin America.
-The first portions were opened in 1969 and it has expanded to 12 lines with 195 stations.
-The metro transports 4.4 million people every day.
-It is the 8th busiest metro system in the world, behind Tokyo (10.0 million), Beijing (9.3 million), Shanghai (7.8 million), Seoul (7.3 million), Moscow (6.7 million), Guangzhou (6.2 million), and New York City (4.9 million).
-It is heavily subsidized, and has some of the lowest fares in the world, each trip costing 5.00 pesos (roughly US$0.27) from 05:00 am to midnight.
-Several stations display pre-Columbian artifacts and architecture that were discovered during the metro's construction.
-However, the metro covers less than half of the total urban area.
-The Metro stations are also differentiated by the use of icons and glyphs which were created for the illiterate, a unique system that has become iconic characteristic of Mexico City.
-Each icon was developed based on historical (characters, sites, pre-Hispanic motifs), linguistic, symbolic (glyphs) or geographic references.
-A complementary system of icons was used for the Metrobús (BRT) stops.
+The Mexico City Metro is a 225.9 km rapid transit system operated by Sistema de Transporte Colectivo, the largest metro system in Latin America.
+The first sections opened in 1969, and the network has expanded to 12 lines with 195 stations.
+The metro carries approximately 4.4 million passengers per day.

+The system is heavily subsidized and has some of the lowest fares in the world, with each trip costing 5 pesos (approximately US$0.27) from 05:00 to midnight.
+Several stations display pre-Columbian artifacts and architectural remains discovered during construction.
+The stations are also distinguished by the use of icons and glyphs created for non-literate users, a system that has become associated with Mexico City's public transport network.
+The icons were developed using historical, linguistic, symbolic and geographic references.

-Commuter Rail - Tren Suburbano
+Tren Suburbano

-A suburban commuter rail system, the Tren Suburbano, serves the metropolitan area, beyond the reach of the metro, with only one line serving municipalities such as Tlalnepantla and Cuautitlán Izcalli.
-The Tren Suburbano is not part of the Integrated Mobility System, since it is operated by a private company.
+The Tren Suburbano is a suburban commuter rail line serving Greater Mexico City, including Tlalnepantla and Cuautitlán Izcalli.
+The system currently comprises a single line and operates independently of the city's Integrated Mobility System.

-Intercity Rail - El Insurgente

-El Insurgente, is an intercity rail line.
-The passenger railway line connects the cities of Toluca and Mexico City.

-El Insurgente Train is part of the plans from the Government of Mexico to relaunch passenger railways around the country.
+Tren Interurbano

+The Tren Interurbano is a network of interurban commuter rail lines serving Greater Mexico City.
+The system comprises two lines: El Insurgente links Toluca and Mexico City, while the Tren Felipe Ángeles connects Buenavista in Mexico City with Felipe Ángeles International Airport in the State of Mexico.

-Light rail
+Xochimilco Light Rail

-The Light Rail is a system operated by Servicio de Transportes Eléctricos.
-This system comprises a single line continuing the service of Metro Line 2 over the Calzada de Tlalpan to the south, reaching Xochimilco in the far south of Mexico City.

-This system was built over the former streetcar trace and has been recently entirely renewed.
+The Xochimilco Light Rail line is operated by Servicio de Transportes Eléctricos.
+The system comprises a single line continuing the service of Metro Line 2 along the Calzada de Tlalpan, terminating in Xochimilco in southern Mexico City.
+The line was built on the former streetcar right-of-way and has undergone extensive modernization.

-Buses

-Bus Rapid Transit
+Bus transit

+Metrobús

 The city's first bus rapid transit line, the Metrobús, began operation in June 2005, along Avenida Insurgentes.
 More and more lines opened and as of 2025 there are 7 routes.
 As each line opened, the 'pesero' minibuses were removed from each route, in order to reduce pollution and commute times.
 As of mid-2017, there were 568 Metrobús buses.
 In late 2016 they transported an average of 1.1 million passengers daily.

+Mexibús

 Mexibús provides 4 bus rapid transit lines connecting Metro Ciudad Azteca and Metro Pantitlán with Cuautitlán, Ecatepec and other suburban areas in the State of Mexico.